The profile standards ISO 21920

 The revision of all profile parameter standards is bound to change the way metrologists, technicians and engineers perform and analyze measurements.
 Here is an update of the main changes compared to previous standards.

-1. Current profilometry standards
+1. Profilometry standards

 Surface metrology is vastly dominated by profile measurements and profile parameters specifications.
 Many international standards related to profile specifications, measurements or analysis have been developed with the aim of guiding metrologists and designers: